-- 2.2.2.1 Circuits are normally operated radially (i.e. as open rings). - 2.2.2.2 Cable circuits fed from the same primary substation may be operated in parallel (i.e. in a close ring arrangement) where an enhanced level of security is required.
+- 2.2.2.1 Circuits are normally operated radially (i.e. as open rings).
+The minimum conductor sizes are specified in POL: CA2, Cable to be used on the 11kV System and in ST: OH4T, Design of single circuit overhead line on wood poles at 11kV and 33kV. - 2.2.2.2 Cable circuits fed from the same primary substation may be operated in parallel (i.e. in a close ring arrangement) where an enhanced level of security is required.
 In such cases the source circuit breakers shall either be: - Connected to the same section of busbar; or - Connected to different sections of busbar normally interconnected via closed bussection or bus-coupler circuit breakers.